Welcome to Tidy3D#

 This page will get you set up with Tidy3D and running a simple example.

-You can find our front end python code in its entirety at this github repository.
-This is also a good place to ask questions or request features through the “Discussions” tab.
+You can find our front end python code in its entirety at its github repository.
+This is also a good place to ask questions or request features through the “Discussions” or “Issues” tabs.

 Before using Tidy3D, you must first sign up for a user account.